PHYS3888/Tutorial_BuildingLearningMachines/README.md

 display(reshape(1:25,5,5))
 ```

-Now let's train a Hopfield network to learn these four memories.
+Now let's train a Hopfield network to learn these five memories.

 Define the memories:
 ```matlab